avivashisth/iwantgreatcare_uploader/readme.md

 ## Setting Up

 1. Download and install [NodeJS](https://nodejs.org/en/download/).
-2. Open console/cmd/terminal and navigate to current directory.
+2. Open console/cmd/terminal and navigate to current cloned directory.
 3. For the first time only, run the following command
     ```javascript
     npm ci